Evaluation of Work Zone Mobility by Utilizing Naturalistic Driving Study Data

 Dr. Huaguo Hugo Zhou, Auburn University

-As the National Highway System grows older, the increasing number of work zones has been presented to address the growing needs of maintenance and construction.
-However, the reduced operating speed, narrowed lane width and shoulder clearance, and other construction activities, not only resulted in crashes but also caused excessive delays.
+As the National Highway System grows older, an increasing number of work zones have been implemented to address the growing needs of maintenance and construction.
+However, the reduced operating speed, narrowed lane width and shoulder clearance, and other construction activities, have not only resulted in crashes but also caused excessive delays.

-Although the freeway work zone capacity methodology proposed in the latest edition of the Highway Capacity Manual has been substantially improved over previous editions, it is still limited by the fact of the macroscopic model, which cannot account for various work zone configurations.
+Although the freeway work zone capacity methodology proposed in the latest edition of the Highway Capacity Manual (HCM) has been substantially improved over previous editions, it is still limited by the fact of the macroscopic model, which cannot account for various work zone configurations.